 Event will be held online

-Columbia University’s Programs in Bioethics, which include a Master of Science degree available on-campus or online, an online Certification of Professional Achievement, and individual online noncredit courses, ground students in historical, philosophical, legal, and social-scientific approaches and models to address bioethical challenges.
+Columbia University’s Programs in Bioethics include a Master of Science degree that is available in three formats: on Columbia’s campus in New York City, fully online, and in a hybrid format that combines online and face-to-face study.
+Also available are an online Certification of Professional Achievement and individual online noncredit courses.
+All options are designed to ground students in the historical, philosophical, legal, and social-scientific approaches and models to address bioethical challenges.

 Students study with faculty from across the University, drawing on the extraordinary resources of the College of Physicians and Surgeons, the Mailman School of Public Health, and Columbia’s Department of Psychiatry.
 Through on-campus elective coursework, students may study with faculty from the schools of Law, Journalism, Nursing, International and Public Affairs, and Arts and Sciences.
 Continuing Medical Education (CME) credit is available for any program option.

-Robert Klitzman, MD, Director, Master of Science in Bioethics; and other faculty
+Robert Klitzman, M.D., Academic Director, Master of Science in Bioethics Program